The Mighty Ansible

-We use automation tools to automate machine or cluster of machines (infrastructure) setup.
-Imagine yourself SSHing to 100 servers and running same or similar commands to each one of them.
-Tools like Ansible could help you set up servers in parallel.
+We use this tools to automate the setup of a server or cluster of servers (infrastructure).
+Consider SSHing into 100 machines and running the same or similar commands on each one.
+Tools like Ansible can assist you in setting up multiple servers in parallel.

 How does Ansible works?

-Ansible connects to your machines over SSH and runs tasks that you defined.
-After it finishes, it removes these tasks, so your machine stays clean and looks like you manually executed commands.
-It's using Python in the background, which most (if not all) systems have installed by default, so it does not require any pre-installation on the machines, and that's what makes Ansible so great.
+Ansible connects to your servers via SSH and executes tasks you specify.
+After it completes, it removes everything that tool required to function, leaving your machine clean and looking as if you manually executed commands.
+It uses Python in the background, which most (if not all) systems have installed by default, so no pre-installation is required on the machines, which is what makes Ansible so great.

 How should I try it?

-You can install Ansible on your machine and setup VMs using Vagrant.
-That's all you need to start.
-The good thing about this approach is that you can "develop" your infrastructure locally and then when you're ready, replace IPs of VMs to production machines inside config file.
+You can install Ansible on your machine and use Vagrant to create virtual machines.
+That is all you need to get started.
+The advantage of this approach is that you can "develop" your infrastructure locally and then, when ready, replace IP addresses of VMs with production servers inside the config file.

-I'm pretty sure you can find a bunch of tutorials, so I won't write one, but I will share some useful links:
+I'm confident you can find a plethora of tutorials, so I won't write one, but I will provide some useful links: